mahbub798/11_Note_Taker_MR/README.md

 Created an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

-* The application frontend has already been created, it's your job to build the backend and connect the two.

 * The following HTML routes created:

   * GET `/notes` - return the `notes.html` file.